Media in the United States has taken multiple forms and grown in power due to its for-profit nature.

 Media consolidation has resulted in fewer companies owning more media sources, thereby increasing the concentration of ownership.

-While local news is still available, it is becoming increasingly nationalized and is being bought out by larger, national networks.
+While local news is still available, it is becoming increasingly nationalized and local outlets are being purchased larger, national networks.

 Agenda-setting is a psychological process whereby the media continuously covers an issue so viewers think its a top-priority issue.